jonathankellyva/vdc-helper/README.md

   Add a GVAA Rate Guide link next to each ad, linking directly to the appropriate section for some types of ads (currently Online, Radio, and TV).

+* Highlight Live Directed Session tags (e.g., the little bubbles that say "Zoom", "Source Connect", etc.) in gold so that they stand out.

 #### Job Response Editor

 * Allow selecting a response template that should be automatically filled in by default.